18 Genius Retaining Wall Ideas For Sloped Backyard Makeovers

 You may develop a unique design for your retaining wall by combining different types of materials.

 It would be wise to design your retaining wall to resemble a gabion wall.
-In case you’re curious, a gabion wall resembles a wired cage made of rocks.
+In case you’re curious, a gabion wall resembles a wire cage filled with rocks.
 Other inorganic materials can be used to fill the gabion wall.

 9. Contemporary But Wooden